 Pakistan ex-PM Imran Khan, wife, jailed for 14 years in graft case, his party says

 The verdict also includes a 10-year disqualification from holding public office, his party, the Pakistan Tehreek-e-Insaf (PTI), said.
-Bushra Khan, commonly known as Bushra Bibi, gave herself up for arrest shortly after the verdict
+Bushra Khan, commonly known as Bushra Bibi.

 ISLAMABAD: A Pakistani anti-graft court jailed Imran Khan and his wife Bushra Khan for 14 years each on charges of illegally selling state gifts, his party said on Wednesday, the third conviction for the embattled former prime minister in the last few months.